Rubiks cube with social icons

 The Mission

-At the Summit, I set out, with Twitter in-hand, to speed date the best of the best of social media management, monitoring, listening, analytics and data.
-I’d already spent countless hours (and have the timesheets to prove it – agency life, am I right?)
+I set out, with Twitter in hand, to speed-date the best of the best in social media management, monitoring, listening, analytics, and data.
+I’d already spent countless hours (and have the timesheets to prove it — agency life, am I right?)
 Googling my wicked problem and feverishly signing up for free trials.

-Most of the tools seemed perfect at first but along the way, each one left me feeling disappointed and with a growing wish list.
-During this discovery phase I was banging around on each tool trying to solve my “wicked problem.”
-My mission for the Summit was to come back with the definitive answer for our team, the one tool to solve it all!
+Most tools seemed right at first, but along the way, each one left me feeling disappointed and with a growing wish list.
+During this discovery phase, I banged around with each tool, trying to solve my wicked problem.
+My mission was to find the definitive answer for our team, the one tool to solve it all!
+There HAD to be a way to learn how to manage multiple accounts for business.

 Good Enough